-Prior to the offering, there was no public market for the shares.
-The initial public offering price was negotiated among us and the representatives.
-Among the factors considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, were our historical performance, estimates of our business potential and earnings prospects, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+Prior to the offering, there has been no public market for the shares.
+The initial public offering price will be negotiated among us and the representatives.
+Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be our historical performance, estimates of our business potential and earnings prospects, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.